The Ultimate Posture Fix | How To Improve Your Posture Quickly

 - Sleeping on your side or back is more often helpful for back pain.
 If you sleep on your side, place a pillow between your legs to help with hip tension.
 If you sleep on your back, keep a pillow under your knees, this takes a lot of pressure off your lumbar spine.

-Just this week, I put a poll on our Instagram story (LINK TO IG) asking if people thought they had "bad posture."
+Just this week, I put a poll on our Instagram story asking if people thought they had "bad posture."
 Perhaps not surprisingly- 100% of people said they felt they had bad posture.
 Let's give ourselves a break-even if maybe we feel like we're "bad" something doesn't mean we're "bad" is probably means we aren't sure how to fix it, and we're here to try and help!

 If having poor posture is such a collective human experience, why do solutions and tools feel scarce?
 Why are our bodies such mysteries to us?
 And (perhaps the biggest question we have) why oh whyyyy is it not higher on our priority list when considering our health and well being?!

 The first step to solving a problem is having an excellent understanding of what the end goal should be, and I think when it comes to achieving proper posture, we aren't always aware of what that means in the first place- but hopefully, now we are a few steps closer.

 Do you still have hesitations about what good posture means and whether or not your posture needs a makeover?
 Please drop us a comment or send us an email at firstname.lastname@example.org